financefeast/doc_md/content/api-documentation/api-v1/_index.md

 ## General Rules

+### Ticker symbols and uuid4
+When using a ticker parameter on an endpoint you can use either:
+* Symbol
+* Uuid4

+Either are accepted, with uuid4 being explict, where symbol could match from multiple exchanges if the ['exchange'] parameter is not passed as well.

 ### Time Format and Time Zone
 All date time type inputs and outputs are serialized according to [ISO8601](https://www.iso.org/iso-8601-date-and-time-format.html)